Aida Kamel

+Biography

 She studied radio at the university and obtained a bachelor's degree.
 She has worked in cinema since the early fifties.
 Among her films are: Sit El Hassan, The Melody of Eternity, Always With You, The empty pillow, Ismail Yiss in Al-Tayaran, Featureless Men, Alexandria...
 Why?.
 Since the late sixties, she also participated in television dramas like Al Raqam Al Maghool, Bein Kasserine, The Judiciary in Islam and Huanem Garden City.

-Kamel died in a hospital in Cairo on 7 September 2020 at the age of 89, after a long illness.
+Kamel died in a hospital in Cairo on September 7, 2020, at the age of 89, after a long illness.